-Viola then shifted over to Sage, who flinched and nodded in agreement with his friend as soon as her glare pierced him.
+Viola then shifted over to Sage, who flinched and nodded in agreement with his friend as soon as her gaze pierced him.

 Now having their acknowledgment, Viola beamed a jubilant smile.
 She approached Sage and grabbed hold of one of his arms.
 Before the teen could protest on what more would she want to do with him, Viola had already executed her move, pelting the arm with a one-handed sequence of finger jabs, palm strikes, and hand chops.
 She finished by kneading and rubbing her thumbs on the arm, easing it with a slow and relaxing massage before letting it go and switching over to the opposite arm.

-After dealing with Sage, Viola turned around and gave the same treatment to Austin.
+After dealing with Sage, Viola gave the same treatment to Austin.

 Meanwhile, warmth gathered in Sage’s arms with his blood now circulating properly through their veins.
 He tried to bend his arms and curl his fingers.
 An elated gasp was his appropriate reaction; they did everything as he commanded!
 His arms were able to move again!

 Austin gawked at his friend’s overzealous celebration just as his own arms also regained their mobility.
-His mind was baffled over how he and Sage weren’t suffering some sort of retribution for their actions.
+It baffled him how he and Sage weren’t suffering some sort of retribution for their actions.